NikolasEnt/NikolasEnt.github.io/_posts/2025-01-27-Multicamera-Calibration.md

 ## Learning-based techniques

 As mentioned earlier, a key aspect of multicamera calibration involves identifying reference keypoints for camera calibration.
 In cases where cameras have overlapping fields of view, finding corresponding keypoints in images from different cameras can be addressed using commonly used feature detection and matching approaches, such as traditional algorithms like SIFT or SURF.
 Deep learning techniques can extract more robust features compared to traditional methods, leading to better alignment between images.

+One possible solution for robust keypoint extraction is the recognition of well-known shapes within the camera's field of view by a deep learning model.
+This could include industrial equipment or parts, sports playground lines, or other objects that are easily identifiable.
+These shapes, with their known sizes, can be used as reference keypoints for calibration.
+For example, a previous [solution]({% post_url  2023-06-20-SoccerNet-Camera-Calibration-2023 %}) of the SoccerNet Camera Calibration challenge demonstrated the use of various visual features of a football pitch for precise camera calibration.

 <div style="text-align: center;">
     <img src="/assets/post23/pseudopillars.png" alt="PseudoPillars model architecture" style="max-width: 90%; height: auto; display: inline-block;">